ashawkey/torch-ngp/readme.md

 # Progress

+As the official pytorch extension [tinycudann](https://github.com/NVlabs/tiny-cuda-nn) has been released, the following implementations can be used as alternatives.
+The performance and speed of these modules are guaranteed to be on-par, and we support using tinycudann as the backbone by the `--tcnn` flag.
+Later development will be focused on reproducing the NeRF inference speed.

 * Fully-fused MLP
-    - [x] basic pytorch binding of the [original implementation](https://github.com/NVlabs/tiny-cuda-nn) (but only slightly faster than pytorch built-in FP16, which seems to use CUTLASS ...)
+    - [x] basic pytorch binding of the [original implementation](https://github.com/NVlabs/tiny-cuda-nn)
-    - [ ] further benchmark
 * HashGrid Encoder
     - [x] basic pytorch CUDA extension
     - [x] fp16 support
-    - [ ] improve performance
 * Experiments
     - SDF
         - [x] baseline